Skip to main content

 The goal is to put everything in one and the same notebook, so that you will always have everything at hand and you do not lose any information unnecessarily.
 Obviously, everything is not good to take, it is up to you to organize to save time, and the goal is not to waste time in superfluous planning.
 You can pair your notebook with a calendar, so you will not have to draw your calendar yourself or you can also print your own calendar.

-Les personnes qui ont lu cet article ont lu aussi My challenge 2017
+Les personnes qui ont lu cet article ont lu aussi How to use Linkedln, Twitter and Viadeo to find a CRA job?

 I also use this notebook to take notes at meetings or phone calls.
 To clearly show the difference between the calendar part, task list and daily schedule and the note part, you can divide your notebook into two by using a repositionable divider.
 All that will be before the repositionable divider will concern the planning of my time, everything that will be after the repositionable divider will be notes.